 What we need to do is not prevent her from using her claws altogether, but rather redirect that behavior to an object that will serve as a proper scratching post.
 Only after we provide Kitty with an acceptable scratching post can we begin to teach her that the furniture is out of bounds.

 Getting the Right Scratching Post

-Size – When you cats scratches the post, she is also performing a full body stretch.
-To do that, most cats need a scratching surface that is least 28-30 inches long.
+Size - When your cat scratches the post, she is also performing a full-body stretch.
+To do that, most cats need a scratching surface that is at least 28-30 inches long.
 Very small cats may do with surfaces that are smaller, but the rule is the longer, the better.

 Texture - The scratching post should be covered with some rough material that your cat can use as a good nail file.
 Cats also take a visual cue from a surface and if it looked a bit scratched it may be more attractive.
 Here too, different cats have different preferences.
 Sisal, rope and carpets are usually welcome.
 Some cats prefer cardboard or rough fabrics.
 Again, you may need to experiment to discover your cat's particular taste.